What inventory management method should you use for your business? Learn about FIFO and LIFO to help you decide.

 Inventory management is a crucial function for any product-oriented business.
-"First in, First Out," or FIFO, and "Last in, First Out," or LIFO, are two common methods of inventory valuation among businesses.
+First in, first out (FIFO) and last in, first out (LIFO) are two common methods of inventory valuation for businesses.
 The system you choose can have profound effects on your taxes, income, logistics and profitability.
-Here are the major differences between them; then consult your CPA or tax attorney to determine the best method for your business.
+Learn how both methods work and the major differences between them; then consult your CPA or tax attorney to determine the best method for your business.

 Companies that sell perishable products or units subject to obsolescence, such as food products or designer fashions, commonly follow the FIFO method of inventory valuation.